mikey-t/swig/readme.md

 ## Why Swig Instead of Gulp?

 Why recreate the series/parallel automation that Gulp already has?
 Gulp is great - I use it a lot.
 I have a handful of reasons for wanting to create swig, but I guess the main one is just to see if I could, and to have control to tweak things as I see fit.
-I rant about this quite a bit, but be warned that it's vary opinionated: [./docs/WhySwigInsteadOfGlup.md](./docs/WhySwigInsteadOfGlup.md).
+I rant about this quite a bit, but be warned that it's quite opinionated: [./docs/WhySwigInsteadOfGlup.md](./docs/WhySwigInsteadOfGlup.md).

 ## Getting Started